 When calculating numbers for any reporting period, start with the lease liability, which is always the present value of future lease payments.
 Interest expense (for finance leases) is calculated on the outstanding liability for the month.
 Lease expense is a straight-line calculation of all lease payments of the life of the lease (determined at the beginning of the lease).
 The initial right of use (ROU) asset is the initial lease liability plus initial direct costs and less incentives received.
 The ROU asset is then reduced - or amortized - monthly until the last payment.
 If there is no residual asset value, the ROU asset value ends at zero.

 Let’s use an example operating lease to help understand the concept.
 For this example, the lease is for office space within an office building.
-The lease begins March 1, 2022 and is a 60 month lease we are not reasonably certain to renew and we’re going to use the risk free rate as there is no rate implicit in the lease.
+The lease begins March 1, 2022 and is a 60-month lease we are not reasonably certain to renew and we’re going to use the risk-free rate as the rate implicit in the lease is not readily available.
 The monthly rent is $7,500 that increases 3% annually.
 For this lease, there are no initial direct costs or incentives received.
 This gives us a lease liability of $452,048.88 and ROU Asset of $459,548.88.

 A lease amortization schedule is a table that shows lease payments as well as interest and amortization calculations, typically on a monthly basis, for the entire term of a lease.
 Lease schedules are often prepared at the inception of a lease, as they are utilized as a guide for projected payments over the course of a lease.

 For example, an accountant will often use a lease amortization schedule as a reference to ensure that payments, interest, and amortization are properly recorded on financial statements throughout the term of the lease.